danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 The goal of this post was to demonstrate how field policies can be used for data access by teams starting out with or migrating to Apollo from other libraries like Redux.
 We've dug into what problem field policies solve, how they can be composed together, how to safely type them, what their performance implications are, and their testability.

 We will re-visit the topic again in the future as we expand our usage of field policies in our applications to provide further learnings.
-Hopefully this breakdown has empowered teams to feel confident using these policies to manage access of their client side data and made the integration of Apollo to their client tech stack a little clearer.
+Hopefully this breakdown has empowered teams to feel confident using these policies to manage access of their client-side data and made the integration of Apollo to their client tech stack a little clearer.

 That's it for now!